yatanco/yatanco.com/content/casayatan.md

 - Spülen & Schleudern - Rinse and Centrifuge

 **Oven**
-Unfortunately the handle for the oven has fallen off and I havent been able to find a replacement.
+The handle for the oven was recently replaced and  the handle for the oven has fallen off and I havent been able to find a replacement.
 Please pull it open with a cloth on the right top side of it, looking at replacing the oven altogether soon.

 Anything else?
 Let me know.